Our List Of The Greatest Media Moguls Of The 21st Century

 Bob Iger: The King of Content

 Bob Iger’s tenure at Disney is a masterclass in strategic acquisition and brand stewardship.
 Having returned from retirement to right the ship, Iger spent 2024 and 2025 stabilizing the House of Mouse and making streaming profitable.
-As he prepares for his final departure in March 2026, handing the reins to Josh D’Amaro, Iger leaves behind a legacy defined by the bold purchases of Pixar, Marvel, Lucasfilm, and 21st Century Fox.
+When he handed the reins to Josh D’Amaro, Iger left behind a legacy defined by the bold purchases of Pixar, Marvel, Lucasfilm, and 21st Century Fox.
 He successfully transformed a legacy animation studio into a modern multi-platform behemoth that owns the largest share of the world’s imagination.

 Anna Wintour: The Cultural Gatekeeper